 Numerous factors, such as client preferences, individual situations, and discrepancies between marketing material and the actual product or service, may lead to complaints being made to businesses.
 Companies should respond to each complaint and try to provide a reasonable solution, regardless of the cause.

-Use this procedure for customer complaint resolution to determine the cause of the criticism you got and address the issue to keep the client.
+There is no one-size-fits-all solution for handling customer complaints.
+Use this procedure to resolve customer complaints to determine the cause of the criticism you got and address the issue to keep the customer.

-It is your responsibility to look out for the areas of friction in complaints, especially furious ones.
+It is your responsibility to look out for the areas of friction in customer complaints, especially furious ones.
 You may uncover the problem’s root cause by using Socratic inquiry.
-Ask your client the following questions:
+Ask your customer the following questions:

 - How would you define (a particular topic)?